openconfig/featureprofiles/feature/bgp/gracefulrestart/otg_tests/bgp_graceful_restart_test/README.md

 *   Advertise prefixes between the ATE ports through the DUT.
 Send Graceful restart trigger from ATE port-1.
 *   Start traffic between ATE port-1 and ATE port-2 and prior to the expiry of `stale-routes-time`, stop traffic and ensure that there is zero packet loss.
 *   Restart traffic post the stale routes timer expiry.
 Ensure that the subject prefixes are withdrawn, and there is 100% traffic loss between ATE:Port1 and ATE:Port2.
-*   Repeat the above for the IBGP peering on ATE port2
+*   Repeat the above for the EBGP peering on ATE port1
+*   In the case of EBGP Peering the traffic will flow from ATE Port2 to ATE port 1 (towards the EBGP routes)

 **RT-1.4.5: DUT Helper for a restarting EBGP speaker whose BGP process was killed abruptly**
 *   Advertise prefixes between the ATE ports through the DUT.
 Use `gNOI.killProcessRequest_Signal_KILL` as per `gNOI proto` to ATE:Port1.